Sameeryadav12/Voice_Assistant/docs/CONTRIBUTING.md

 ## 📄 License

-By contributing to Sigma Voice Assistant, you agree that your contributions will be licensed under the MIT License.
+By contributing to Jarvis Voice Assistant, you agree that your contributions will be licensed under the MIT License.

 ---

 ## 🎉 Thank You!

-Thank you for contributing to Sigma Voice Assistant!
+Thank you for contributing to Jarvis Voice Assistant!
 Your contributions help make this project better for everyone.

 **Happy coding!** 🚀